SimenHolmestad/.emacs.d/readme.md

 ```

 ### magit
-Magit is currently a hassle to install.
-While i have plan to make some kind of setup-script, currently, you will have to make a file called `config.mk` inside the ~/.emacs.d/packages/magit/ directory containing these lines:
+If you want to byte-compile magit (make it faster) you will have to make a file called `config.mk` inside the ~/.emacs.d/packages/magit/ directory containing these lines:
 ```
 LOAD_PATH  = -L ~/.emacs.d/packages/magit/lisp
 LOAD_PATH += -L ~/.emacs.d/packages/dash.el